 If you can't cook outdoors, you can do pretty well indoors.
-Now let's get this straight, slow cooker ribs can be tasty, but they are an entirely different animal than slow roasted ribs on a grill, smoker, or even indoors.
+Now let's get this straight, slow cooker ribs can be tasty, but they are an entirely different animal than slow roasted BBQ ribs on a grill, smoker, or even indoors.
 There is a big difference between meats cooked in dry heat with warm air and in a wet environment like a slow cooker, instant pot, or stew pot.
 Wet cooked meats, also called stewed or braised, can be very moist and tender, but it is still possible to overcook and dry them out.

-The idea is to braise the meat.
-Braising is a method of cooking meats so they come out very tender.
-The core concept is to cook the meat in a closed pot over a low temp in a flavorful liquid that covers the meat only about halfway.
+The core concept is to cook the meat in a closed pot over a low temp in a flavorful liquid that covers the meat only partially.
 Slow cookers are cheap and excellent at making braised meat that melts in your mouth.
 Instant pots are both slow cookers or if you wish, pressure cookers that can get the job done in less than an hour.
 They have the advantage of being easy to setup and you can start a meal in the morning and when you come home, it's ready and the house smells like a restaurant.
 Every dorm room needs one.

 Slow cookers adhere to the same principles as good outdoor barbecue cookers: Low and slow heat in a moist atmosphere.
 Slow cookers come in a wide range of sizes.
 If yours is large enough to hold two slabs, just double the recipe.
 This recipe is designed for a slow cooker that uses heating coils all around a removable ceramic pot such as the Rival Crock-Pot, West Bend Crockery Cookers, and Cuisinart Slow Cooker.
 Rival trademarked the name Crock-Pot and it is now owned by Jarden Corp.
 Some crockery cookers are nothing more than a hot plate with a crock on top.
 These heat from below only, and will likely burn the sweet sauce.
 If you don't have a ceramic slow cooker, you can use a Dutch oven, a lidded pot, or even a baking pan covered with foil and put it in your oven at 200°F.